daegalus/dart-otp/README.md

 Returns an `int` code.
 Does not preserve leading zeros.

-### OTP.generateTOTPCodeString(String secret, int currentTime, {int length: 6, int interval: 30, Algorithm algorithm: Algorithm.SHA1, bool isGoogle: true})
+### OTP.generateTOTPCodeString(String secret, int currentTime, {int length: 6, int interval: 30, Algorithm algorithm: Algorithm.SHA1, bool isGoogle: false})

 Generate a code for the provided secret and time.